-BC Hydro is committed to providing Peace region residents, businesses, communities and Aboriginal groups with information about Site C construction activities in a timely manner.
+We're committed to providing Peace region residents, businesses, communities and Indigenous Nations with information about Site C construction activities in a timely manner.

-Please sign up for construction updates to make sure you are receiving up-to-date information from the Site C project.
+Please sign up for construction updates to make sure you are receiving up-to-date information about the Site C project.

 Our principles for Site C construction